KrishBharadwaj5678/Combat360/readme.md

 ---

-## Usage 💡
+## Usage💡

 1. Download the **trackable images** from the *images* directory in this GitHub repo.
 2. Load the page in your browser.
-3. Point your device's camera at the image, and watch the 3D model appear!
+3. Point your device's camera at the image, and watch the 3D model appear.

 ---